-- will cover it up - would treat them unfairly if they complained - hasn't resolved it after making them aware. - 1.5 There are existing procedures in place to enable employees to lodge a grievance relating to their employment or users of the school/college to complain about the
+- will cover it up - would treat them unfairly if they complained - hasn't resolved it after making them aware. - 1.5 There are existing procedures in place to enable employees to lodge a grievance relating to their employment or users of the school/college/Trust to complain about the

-- quality of service provided.
-This policy is intended to cover major concerns that fall outside the scope of other procedures, although the Trust reserves the right to determine which procedure is appropriate. - 1.6 Concerns of a safeguarding/child protection nature should be raised via the Child Protection Policy.
-This Whistleblowing Policy should be used to raise concerns regarding child protection issues where the complainant feels their concerns have not previously been dealt with in a timely manner under the Child Protection Policy.
+- 1.6 Concerns of a safeguarding/child protection nature should be raised via the Safeguarding and Child Protection Policy.
+This Whistleblowing Policy should be used to raise concerns regarding child protection issues where the complainant feels their concerns have not previously been dealt with in a timely manner under the Safeguarding and Child Protection Policy.
 Where internal processes have been exhausted, the complainant may also contact the Local Authority Designated Officer (LADO) to discuss their concerns. - 1.7 All stages of the policy will operate in accordance with the Equality Act 2010 and the duty to promote equality, eliminate discrimination and foster good relations between those who share a protected characteristic and those who don't.
 The policy will be monitored to ensure consistency of application and a record of all concerns raised under this policy will be kept.